 Related: Real estate crowdfunding – Everything You Need to Know

 If you want to invest in commercial real estate but you’d rather not work with a real estate crowdfunding platform, take a close look a Streitwise.
-It’s a public, non-traded real estate investment trust (REIT), that invests in income generating commercial real estate.
-You can invest with as little as $1,000, and you don’t need to be an accredited investor.
+It’s a public, non-traded real estate investment trust (REIT), that invests in income-generating commercial real estate.
+You can invest with a minimum of $5,000, and you don’t need to be an accredited investor.

 Because of the unique investment methodology used by Streitwise, the trust pays annual dividends of between 8% and 9%, net of investment expenses.
 And because it’s a REIT, there are certain tax advantages, including a 20% pass-through reduction of your income, as well as lower long-term capital gains taxes on capital appreciation earned and distributed.